40fingers/Mass-Manipulate/README.md

 # Mass-Manipulate
-The DNNCMS module allows you to Manipulate Page, Modules, Users etc. in bulk
+This DNNCMS module allows you to Manipulate Page, Modules, Users etc. in bulk.